LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_CoreJS_ValuesTypesOperations.md

 * `null == undefined` is `true`.
 We need to use `===` to distinguish between them.

 * Neither null nor undefined have any properties or methods.
-In fact, using . or [] to access a property or method of these alues causes a TypeError.
+In fact, using . or [] to access a property or method of these values causes a `TypeError`.